Telecominfraproject/wlan-cloud-ucentralgw/README.md

 current directory of uCentral or one level up.
 This file is called `ucentral.properties`.
 The file will be loaded from the directory set by the environment variable `UCENTRAL_CONFIG`.
 To use environment variables in the configuration, you must use `${<varname>}`.
-The path for the logs for the service must exist prior to starting the service. the path is defined under `logging.channels.c2.path`.
+The path for the logs for the service must exist prior to starting the service.
+The path is defined under `logging.channels.c2.path`.
 Only `path names` support the use of environment variables.
 Here is a sample and the important entries:

 ```